elotl/vpa-tracker/README.md

 ## Install kube-state-metrics

-kube-state-metrics enables export of metrics associated with k8s resources.
+kube-state-metrics enables export of metrics associated with k8s resources such as deployments, jobs, etc.

+This is what allows us to export metrics from the VPA custom resource.

+We install kube-state-metrics using docs from here:

 https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-state-metrics

 ## Install Prometheus

-Prometheus is a open-source monitoring and alerting toolkit.
+Prometheus is an open-source monitoring and alerting toolkit.
 It scrapes metrics from Kubernetes clusters.

 Install Prometheus using the steps here: